Aquiles-ai/aquiles-image-docs/docs/models.md

 # Supported Models

 Aquiles-Image supports a wide range of state-of-the-art diffusion models for image generation, editing, and video creation.
 All models are optimized for production use with fast inference times.
+The project currently ships with 35 image models (text-to-image, image-to-image, and editing) and 14 video models, totaling 49 optimized models.

 ## Native Support Models